-The values of Manaakitanga and Kaitiakitanga are at the core of our operations in Te Anau, these terms expresses two key messages which we pass onto our staff and express to our guests.
-Firstly Manaakitanga, this to us expresses the obligations of the host to ensure our manuhiri (visitors and guests) receive a highest level of hospitality, service and respect to expand their experience while they are visiting us and sharing our history, natural spaces and facilities.
+The values of Manaakitanga and Kaitiakitanga are at the core of our operations in Te Anau, these terms expresses two key messages which we pass onto our team and express to our guests.
+Firstly Manaakitanga, this to us expresses the obligations of the host to ensure our visitors receive a highest level of hospitality, service and respect to expand their experience.
 Secondly Kaitiakitanga, for us we don’t work in Te Anau; we live, thrive and grow our family, our community and our reputation.
 The message relates to the responsibilities that we, as the host have to preserve and conserve the natural environment around us for the future.

 Reducing waste or wasteful practices, conserving resources such as water, electricity and thinking about the way items are packaged.

 Re-use benefits the environment by reducing the need to harvest new resources for each new product, and as a consequence of this the overall cost of production may be significantly reduced.
 For example water bottles, plastic bags, cardboard boxes, etc.

 Located within the Park is our very own Recycling area which encourages our guests to sort their rubbish into labelled bins for glass, card, plastic & paper.
 We then take it all down to the Te Anau Transfer Station, more recycling facilities are available.